elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 ## Communication Between Nodes

-Elixir runs on the Erlang VM, which means it has access to to Erlang's powerful [distribution functionality.](http://erlang.org/doc/reference_manual/distributed.html)
+Elixir runs on the Erlang VM, which means it has access to Erlang's powerful [distribution functionality.](http://erlang.org/doc/reference_manual/distributed.html)

 > A distributed Erlang system consists of a number of Erlang runtime systems communicating with each other.
 Each such runtime system is called a node.